sgodbillon/BetterLogs/README.markdown

 * **%method** : the name of the method in which the log has been called
 * **%signature** : the signature of the method in which the log has been called (ex: `(Ljava/lang/String;Lplay/Logger;I)V`)

+## Options

+You can disable BetterLogs with the @betterlogs.disabled@ option :

+    betterlogs.disabled=true

+If you enable or disable BetterLogs, do not forget to clean your app before restarting Play, to force the framework to enhance all the classes again.

 ## Use with log4j

 This module just prepends a string matching the prefix pattern to log string.
 So it does not conflict with the log4j config file even if you redefine it.